apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/custom-directives.md

 Extractions are kept as a Tuple.
 Here are a few examples:

 A `Directive[Unit]` extracts nothing (like the get directive).
-Because this type is used quite frequently akka-http defines a type alias for it:
+Because this type is used quite frequently pekko-http defines a type alias for it:

 ```scala
 type Directive0 = Directive[Unit]